kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 * Lastly, you may read this and some point and say "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...nope, because it doesn't always work.
 Plus, if you're coding in XHTML instead of any version of HTML, `<noscript>` won't work at all.
 [The W3C HTML5 specification is clear about all this](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-noscript-element "Read the noscript section of the HTML5 specification").

-<a name="various-google-cse-code"></a>
+<a name="fallback-google-cse-code"></a>
-## The Various Versions Of Google CSE
+## The Fallback Google CSE
-Let's start by reviewing the various versions of the Google CSE code.
-This tutorial uses version 1 for its fallback but sinces it's old, I want you to be aware of the newer, Google-recommended versions.
+There are three versions of the Google CSE code at the time of this post.
+This tutorial uses the oldest version as it best suits are needs and although it's old, it's still widely in use, particularly on sites that run [the Octopress framework for Jekyll](http://octopress.org/ "Learn about the Octopress framework").

-There are three versions: note that all versions place the code in a `<div>` tag and that the first two give the `<div>` an id of `no-js-searchbox`.
-The latter point will be important when we actually implement our fallback code.
+The second version is very similar to the first version and works when JavaScript is disabled, but adds an extra click-through to the user experience when compared to the first one.
+The third version is what Google currently recommends but is a pure JavaScript version that won't work if JS is disabled...not what we want.

-### 1. Really Old CSE Code (what kaidez.com uses)
+Let's look at the code:

 {% prism markup %}
 <!DOCTYPE html>
 <html lang="en">